 Since the majority of transitioning transgender people are, at the time of transition, at an age of reproductive abilities, many will want children in the future and should consider these fertility risks.
 Nowadays, there are several options available, such as sperm cryopreservation, surgical sperm extraction, and testicular tissue cryopreservation.
 Without a doubt, sperm cryopreservation – the freezing and banking of sperm, is the easiest, safest and most affordable way to guarantee your parenthood before beginning HRT or sex reassignment surgery.

 Using Sppare.me’s signature at-home sperm collection kit and unique overnight delivery process, you can now avoid the hassle of finding a trustable sperm bank, attending an appointment and paying a huge fee.
 You will surely enjoy our user-friendly process instead of the frustrating experience of waiting in line with a bunch of strangers on your way to collect your sperm in an uncomfortable environment.
-Considering sperm banking? consult with your physician today and decide which options are better for you.
+Considering sperm banking? consult with your physician today and decide whether our service can fit your fertility needs!

 Check our storage deals

 International Review of Psychiatry

 Standards of care for the health of transsexual, transgender, and gender nonconforming people, 7th edition.

 World Professional Association for Transgender Health (WPATH), Link

 Craig J. Forsyth, Heith Copes (2014).
 Encyclopedia of Social Deviance.

 How many adults identify as transgenders in the united state.
 The Williams Institute, 2016.
 Link